Iluliaq means iceberg in Greenlandic.

 I am a researcher in glaciology, climate change and polar environments at the Norwegian Polar Institute (NPI), Tromsø, Norway.
 On this website I write in Swedish about my work and travel.

 I currently work in the MADICE (Mass balance, dynamics, and climate of the central Dronning Maud Land coast, East Antarctica) project at the Norwegian Polar Institute.
 The Antarctic Ice Sheet is not a deadly cold, silent place.
 Its coastal region where the ice meets ocean can rapidly change in decades or in centuries, but such features in Dronning Maud Land (DML) remain largely unknown.
 This project collaborates with India’s Antarctic programme to investigate floating ice shelves and adjacent grounded ice in central DML using logistics support from India’s Maitri Station.

-We will conduct field campaigns in 2016–17 and 2017–18 during the Antarctic summer (November–January) to measure bed topography under the ice, ice-flow fields, and temporal changes of ice thicknesses of the ice shelves and ice rises that are locally grounded and surrounded by ice shelves.
-Our Indian collaborators will collect ice cores from the ice rises, and we will also analyze satellite data.
+I have conducted field campaigns in 2016–17 and 2017–18 during the Antarctic summer (November–January) to measure bed topography under the ice, ice-flow fields, and temporal changes of ice thicknesses of the ice shelves and ice rises that are locally grounded and surrounded by ice shelves.
+Our Indian collaborators collected ice cores from the ice rises, and we have also analyzed satellite data.